-The first thing anyone notices in a well-decorated Christmas tree is the garland.
-Create a giant ornament garland for Christmas this year.
-Take as many ornaments possible and thread them onto a wire or wire ribbon.
-It will require some patience to make this garland but the ornament garland on your tree can get you a lot of compliments, so it’s totally worth it.
+The first thing anyone notices on a well-decorated Christmas tree is the garland.
+You can create a giant ornament garland without much effort.
+Take as many ornaments as possible and thread them onto a wire or wire ribbon.
+It will require some patience to make the garland but once ready, it will get you a lot of compliments.

 Christmas garland from wine corks

 Unused wine corks can be turned into a festive garland.
 Drill holes in the corks and weave them in the thread.
 Add colored beads to make the garland more appealing!

 An edible Christmas garland is easy enough to entice kids.
 You’ll need a lot of candies and patience while making this garland.
 You can experiment with different colors of candies.

 Gingerbread houses are popular among children and so will these gingerbread cookie garlands.
 You need a gingerbread cookie cutter that can be used to make various Christmassy shapes and figures.
 Once the cookies are done, string them up on a ribbon and you’ve got a festive garland.